 Mirissa Fisheries Harbour, Weligama Beach, Hikkaduwa Beach, Galle Fort, Sea Turtle Hatchery Centre, Domanwila Moonstone mines

-The sixth-day early morning you can leave for whale watching at Mirissa Fisheries Harbour.
+On the sixth-day early morning, you can leave for whale watching at Mirissa Fisheries Harbour.
 I took a Tuk Tuk to reach me to the harbor.
 I enjoyed the stunning beauty of the Indian Ocean from the boat.
-A boat ride including snack per person will cost you 4500 LKR.
+One snack box per person included with the boat tour.
 You can book the package early from the hotel for a boat tour.

 Weligama Beach is best for surfing.
 And many prefer to stay in Hikkaduwa to explore Hikkaduwa Beach and other beaches around.